open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 ## TraceState manipulation

-`TraceState` is a part of [`SpanContext`](./api.md#spancontext), represented by a list of key-values pairs and formally defined by [W3C specification](https://www.w3.org/TR/trace-context/#tracestate-header).
+`TraceState` is a part of [`SpanContext`](./api.md#spancontext), represented by a list of string key-values pairs and formally defined by [W3C specification](https://www.w3.org/TR/trace-context/#tracestate-header).
-Tracing SDK MUST provide at least the following mutation operations on `TraceState`:
+Tracing SDK MUST provide at least the following operations on `TraceState` which return a new `TraceState` with the modifications applied:

 * Update key value
 * Add a new key/value pair